 Be Ready to Provide Records from Your Homeschool

-When your child transitions back into the public-school setting, do not expect them simply to take your word about their grade level and course of study.
-Be prepared to provide records including portfolio pieces, grades, attendance charts, and more, depending on what state you’re in when transferring back in.
-All these will be used to decide a current grade level for your child, and may even be combined with placement testing that the school will administer before assigning a grade level.
+When your child transitions back into the public school setting, do not expect them simply to take your word about their grade level and course of study.
+Be prepared to provide records including portfolio pieces, grades, attendance charts, and more about your home education, depending on what state you’re in when transferring back in.
+All these will be used to decide a current grade level for your child, and may even be combined with placement testing that the school will administer before assigning a grade level to your previously homeschool student.

-You can let them know that you cannot fulfill their requests because you were never required to keep certain records.
-In this case, it’s important to have a hard copy of the homeschool laws for the state in which you homeschooled.
-As principal of your own homeschool, you can create certain records that will adequately cover the information your child learned during each year of homeschool if you haven’t done so already.
-Constructing a transcript, with information that is even more detailed than necessary, can be another great way to prepare information about your child’s homeschool history.
+You can let them know that you cannot fulfill their requests because you were never required to keep their particular homeschool records in your state.
+In this case, it’s important to have a hard copy of the homeschool laws for the state in which you were a homeschooling family.
+As an educator and the principal, of your own homeschool, you can create certain records that will adequately cover the information your child learned during each year of homeschool if you haven’t done so already.
+Constructing a transcript, with information that is even more detailed than necessary, can be another great way to prepare information about your child’s home education history.
 If you were required to administer standardized testing during your homeschool, you can also use those scores to reflect the information your child learned during that period.

 It’s important, however, to remember that the public school may still assign a grade level that differs from the one you requested for your child.
 This can be due to a combination of your own records along with testing procedures that the school carries out.
-If the placement differs from your own, understand that, especially in elementary school, this is common.
+If the placement differs from your own, understand that this is common in elementary school, middle school, and high school.

 If you know well enough in advance that your child is going to be transitioning to public school, it can be beneficial to do some placement testing.
 This actually serves a dual purpose, both of which will be very meaningful.
 Not only can it be used to establish an appropriate grade level by providing concrete evidence of ability, but it can also help you identify and attend to any gaps you may find.

 It’s not that uncommon for academic gaps to be present in the education of a homeschooled child.
 Homeschoolers often make up for those gaps along the way with supplementation and add-ons.
 However, public school doesn’t work that way, and gaps can be seen as “being behind” so it’s best to address them as soon as possible.
-That way, they can truly be prepared for the upcoming school year and aren’t as likely to be scrutinized for what they “don’t” know.
+That way, they can truly be prepared for the upcoming school year and aren’t as likely to be scrutinized for what they “don’t” know from their homeschool program.

 It’s quite different when your child is transferring from homeschool middle school to public high school.
 Some of the related records and testing procedures may be very much the same, but there are specific courses required for diploma eligibility in the public school setting.
-In homeschool, we can set our own course requirements.
-However, if you transfer a previously homeschooled student into public high school, they will either have to take those required courses all over again or risk being denied a diploma.
+In homeschool, we can set our own course requirements to earn a high school diploma.
+However, if you transfer a previously homeschooled student into public high school, they will either have to take the required courses all over again or risk being denied a diploma.

-In some cases, especially if you feel your child has covered the equivalent to those required courses, you might suggest that the school allow your child to take an end of the year exam covering that information.
-The answer you’ll receive will vary, based on the public school and their general practices.
-However, sometimes this can be a good way to prove knowledge without actually having to take the entire course.
+In some cases, especially if you feel your child has covered the equivalent to those required courses, you might suggest that the school allow your child to take an end-of-the-year exam covering that information.
+The answer you’ll receive will vary, based on the school and their general practices.
+However, sometimes this can be a good way to prove knowledge without actually having your child take the entire course.

-If enrolling your child after the ninth grade, be prepared for the possibility of disappointment with regard to classes already taken.
+If enrolling your child after the ninth grade, be prepared for the possibility of disappointment with regard to classes already taken, sometimes even including electives.
 Depending on the specific standards of the public high school your child is transferring into, they may not give credit for transferred work or scores.
-This can be based on the school’s specific standards for learning, test-taking protocols, or accreditation and can lead to older children having to retake courses they have already covered.
+This can be based on the school’s specific standards for learning, test-taking protocols, or their status on being accredited and can lead to older children having to retake courses they have already covered upon enrollment.

 Transitioning to Homework

 Homeschoolers are no strangers to work.
 However, most high school teachers give three to four hours of homework every day.
-This change can be a little different, but to help your child get used to it, try to assign some work that your child can do independently.
+This change can be a little different, and even shocking, but to help your child get used to it, try to assign some work that your child can do independently outside of their regular studies or homeschool curriculum.
 This can also help with learning to study for tests by giving ample opportunity to practice note-taking.
-You might also go ahead and bookmark some homework-helpers for the specific courses your child will be taking in public school.
+You might also go ahead and bookmark some online school homework helpers for the specific courses your child will be taking in public school.
 Since you are neither teaching the class nor assigning the homework, you might not be familiar with the information.
 But there are plenty of sites that can assist, especially in classes where Common Core is king.

 Transitioning To New Rules